chouspi/Krypto_smenarna/readme.md

 ## Features

-The application starts with a simple user selection screen.
-In development mode, test data can also be inserted or deleted directly from this window.
+The application starts with a simple user selection screen. test data can also be inserted or deleted directly from this window.

 ![User selection](docs/images/readme0.png)

-After selecting a user, the application displays a confirmation panel with basic account information before opening the dashboard.
+After selecting a user by double clicking, the application displays a confirmation panel with basic account information before opening the dashboard.

 ![Selected user confirmation](docs/images/readme1.png)